What is Chrysoprase?

 "Citron" or "Lemon" Chrysoprase

-This beautiful magnesite is found as fracture fillings in peridotite, dunite and serpentine - the same rocks as chrysoprase.
+This beautiful magnesite is found as fracture fillings in peridotite, dunite, and serpentine - the same rocks as chrysoprase.
 It also occurs as nodules in the soils above where those rocks are weathering.
-In fact, lemon magnesite and chrysoprase are often occur in the same fractures and nodules.
-Nodules can have a chrysoprase core overgrown by magnesite or a magnesite core overgrown by chrysoprase.
+In fact, lemon magnesite and chrysoprase often occur in the same fractures and nodules.
+Nodules can have a chrysoprase core overgrown by magnesite, or a magnesite core overgrown by chrysoprase.
 The nodules range from millimeters to meters across.